SAKryukov/remoting-dotnet/article/article.md

 var client = new Remoting.Client<IMyContract>(serverHostName, port);
 ~~~

-Then the client `Proxy` property can be used for the remote calls corresponding to the contract interface method:
+Then the client `Proxy` property can be used for the remote calls corresponding to the service contract interface method:

 ~~~{lang=C#}{id=code-sample-client}
 client.Proxy.A(/* ... */);